luca-nik/luca-nik/README.md

 ## 🎯 Achievements
 - [**1** Italian National **patent**](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2024033744&_cid=P12-M5QLKW-67125-1).
 - **Founder** of [MatTwins](https://sites.google.com/view/matwins/home), an initiative focused on leveraging surrogate machine learning models to reduce computational complexity in molecular and materials modeling simulations, aiming to revolutionize the discovery and design of new materials for sustainable industry.

-## 🎓 Teaching

-- Teaching assistant in the "Advanced Topics in Quantum Chemistry" course at Scuola Normale Superiore back in 2022.